tiramisulabs/seyfert-docs/src/content/docs/commands/options.md

 Each function takes the following parameters:
 - **description**: The description of the option.
 - **required**?: If the option is required.
-- **value**?: Callback where you can filter the value sent by discord before it reaches the main command.
+- **value**?: Callback where you can filter the value sent by Discord before it reaches the main command.
 [How to use here](#using-the-value-callback)
 ## Type Options

 ### createStringOption